IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 **Timing Function**

-* Adding a bounce timing function add a snap in factor to the interface that is lost if you don’t animate two properties.
+Using bounces eases to add the snap in factor that is lost if you don't use two properties.
+These bounces are snappy bounces, not physics-based bounces.

-  * Use of Timing Function:
+  * Use of Timing Functions:
     * Entrances = `$bounce-in` (Fast to Slow)
     * Exits = `$bounce-out` (Slow to Fast)
     * Interactive Elements = `$bounce-in-out`

 ### Multiple Property Animations

 Mutliple property animations are animations where multiple properties are being animated together.
-With multiple property animations there are two diretions on can take.
-Direction 1 - Start one property alone then animate the additional properties.
-Direction 2 - Both Properties start at the same time then one property ends before the other.
-It is recommneded to not start and stop multiple properties at the same time.
-Please choose one or the other.
+With multiple property animations there are two diretions on can take: Direction 1 - Start one property alone, then animate the additional properties, or Direction 2 - Both Properties start at the same time, then one property ends before the other.
+It is recommneded to not start and stop multiple properties at the same time; choose one or the other.

 **Direction 1**